soumyajit4419/Deep_Learning_Projects/Cat_Dog_Classification [CNN]/README.md

 ## Project Description
 * Classifing if an image is a cat or a dog using CNN(Convolutional Neural Network.)

+* I have build a CNN model from scratch without using Transfer Learning

-* This Model is trained with 8000 images of cats and dogs and tested with 2000 images.
+* This Model is trained with 22500 images of cats and dogs and tested with 2500 images.

+* This Model has an validation accuracy of 81.61%.

 ### Methods Used
 * Deep Learning
 * Machine Learning
+* CNN

 ### Technologies